doubleface/cozy-konnector-v3-ameli/README.md

 * On your [travis-ci.org][travis] account, find your project name (should be the same than your Github repository) and enable Travis by using the related checkbox.
 * Once enabled, go to this project on Travis by clicking on it and go to the "Settings" menu by using the "More options" menu at the top right.
 * Enable these three options:
   * "Build only if .travis.yml is present"
   * "Build branch updates" (run Travis after each branch update)
   * "Build pull request updates" (run Travis after each Pull Request update)
 * Then, you have to generate a Github token in [your Github account settings](https://github.com/settings/tokens).
 Here is the [Github blog post about API token](https://github.com/blog/1509-personal-api-tokens).
 Don't forget to authorize the access to the repo scope like following: ![repo scope](https://cloud.githubusercontent.com/assets/10224453/26671128/aa735ec2-46b4-11e7-9cd0-25310100e05e.png)
-* Then, add an environment variable (still in your Travis project settings) named `GITHUB_TOKEN` and use your previous generated Github token as value (We highly recommand you to __keep the checkbox "Display value in build log" to OFF value__ in order to keep your token value hidden in the Travis logs.)
+* Then, add an environment variable (still in your Travis project settings) named `GITHUB_TOKEN` and use your previous generated Github token as value (We highly recommand you to **keep the checkbox "Display value in build log" to OFF value** in order to keep your token value hidden in the Travis logs.)

 Now Travis is ready to build your project, it should build it each time your push a commit in your repository or create a pull request.

-> __Note:__ Travis will push your build to your `build` branch ONLY for commits made on your master branch (included PR merge commits).
+> **Note:** Travis will push your build to your `build` branch ONLY for commits made on your master branch (included PR merge commits).
 You can see the related Travis statement [here](https://github.com/cozy/cozy-konnector-template/blob/master/.travis.yml#L27).

 ### Standard

-We use [standard] to format the `konnector.js` file.
+We use [standard] to format the `index.js` file.
 You can run it with:

 ```sh
 yarn lint